PMMon/Thesis_Social_Interactions/Generate_Datasets/README.md

 ### Generate Dataset

 To generate datasets that exclusively focus on the interactions between pedestrians, run the script `main/GenPedPedScene.py`.
 A detailed explanation of the possible arguments can be found [here](./ARGUMENTS_PEDPED.md).
-For example to generate a dataset on which you can experiment with your trajectory prediction models, run the script like this:
+For example, to generate a dataset that simulates pedestrians moving in square from one randomly selected side to another randomly selected side run the script like this:

 ```
 python main/GenPedPedScene.py --V0 2 --sigma 1.303 --scenario square